-The two thieves tried to convince the cops they were buying cables for a friend but the footprint from the younger brother’s Reebok trainer showed he had been at the victim’s house, leaving them no choice but to accept their crime.
-What is more, the brothers are no virgins in the theft business; the court heard Raymond Brain has committed 142 previous offences, including 56 of theft, while Michael has been convicted of 143 previous offences, including 88 counts of theft.
-The lawyer defending the two however tried to blame the theft on the under trials drug and drink addictions.
+The two thieves tried to convince the cops they were buying cables for a friend, but the footprint from the younger brother’s Reebok trainer showed he had been at the victim’s house, leaving them no choice but to accept their crime.
+What is more, the brothers are no virgins in the theft business; the court heard Raymond Brain had committed 142 previous offenses, including 56 of theft, while Michael has been convicted of 143 previous offenses, including 88 counts of theft.
+However, the lawyer defending the two tried to blame the theft on the undertrial’s drug and drink addictions.
 The final verdict?

-Judge Graham White said he was giving the pair a chance to tackle their drug habits and handed them both a 12-month community order with supervision and nine months of drug treatment.
-But not before adding a warning, “”If it fails, putting it colloquially, you’ve had it.”
+Judge Graham White said he gave the pair a chance to tackle their drug habits and handed them both a 12-month community order with supervision and nine months of drug treatment.
+But not before adding a warning, “If it fails, putting it colloquially, you’ve had it.”